coggene/UK-Biobank-QC/README.md

 Input files:
 1. Relatedness file (./ukbgene rel)
 2. List of individuals with data of interest available i.e. list of individuals you preferentially want to keep.
 I preferentially wanted to keep individuals with cognitive data available.
 I first extracted phenotypic data using ukbconv.
-From the resulting .tab file, I was interested in preferentially keeping those individuals who had data available in at least one of columns 3, 4 or 5:
+From the resulting .tab file, I was interested in preferentially keeping those individuals who had data available in at least one of columns 3, 4 or 5.
+To do this on terminal:

-On terminal:
-#### If columns 3, 4 or 5 does not equal to NA, print first column (containing sample IDs) and place in new file
+###### If columns 3, 4 or 5 do not equal to NA, print first column (containing sample IDs) and place in new file
 awk '$3 != "NA" || $4 != "NA" || $5 != "NA" {print $1}' ids_cognition.tab | sed "1d" > IDstoKeep.txt